DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: More Ablation Studies

 \subsection{\textsc{Placeto} Ablation Studies}

-We conduct an ablation study on policy design for learning device assignments in both \textsc{Doppler} and \textsc{Placeto}, explicitly including pre-training stages for \textsc{Placeto} to isolate the effect of the underlying policy design from the benefits of pre-training. \textbf{We hypothesize that the dual policy design in \textsc{Doppler} outperforms \textsc{Placeto} regardless of the inclusion of the training stages.} To test our hypothesis, we pre-train \textsc{Placeto} policy using imitation learning and compare it with \textsc{Doppler}-SIM, which is trained using the imitation learning stage (Stage I) and the simulation-based RL stage (Stage II).
+We conduct an ablation study on policy design for learning device assignments in both \textsc{Doppler} and \textsc{Placeto}, explicitly including pre-training stages for \textsc{Placeto} to isolate the effect of the underlying policy design from the benefits of pre-training. \textbf{We hypothesize that the dual-policy design in \textsc{Doppler} outperforms \textsc{Placeto} regardless of the inclusion of training stages.} To test our hypothesis, we pre-train the \textsc{Placeto} policy using imitation learning and compare it with \textsc{Doppler}-SIM, which is trained using the imitation learning stage (Stage I) and the simulation-based RL stage (Stage II).

 Table \ref{pretrain_placeto} shows that \textsc{Doppler} discovers more effective device assignments than \textsc{Placeto}.
-This result isolates the impact of the training stages and support the claim that \textsc{Doppler}'s dual policy design outperforms the policy design in \textsc{Placeto}.
+This result isolates the impact of the training stages and supports the claim that \textsc{Doppler}'s dual-policy design outperforms the policy design in \textsc{Placeto}.